Photo by igorstevanovic / Shutterstock.com

 So, investors need to stay on their toes regardless of how the debate over the fiduciary rule plays out.
 What can you do to make sure you’re getting the best impartial advice?

-In August, we zeroed in on four areas where you should focus when shopping for a financial adviser.
+Last summer, we zeroed in on four areas where you should focus when shopping for a financial adviser.
 They include:

 - Asking a financial adviser what he or she can do for you